-As the world has tuned into the Olympics, Dr. Lindsay Parks Pieper, a Lynchburg College sport management professor, has been in the news giving context to various issues in women’s sports.
+As the world has tuned into the Olympics, Dr. Lindsay Parks Pieper, a University of Lynchburg sport management professor, has been in the news giving context to various issues in women’s sports.

 On Thursday, the Washington Post published an op-ed she wrote about how gender stereotypes set up double standards that hurt women athletes.
 A week ago, she was featured in a Yahoo Lifestyle story about why some Olympic sports are called “women’s” but others are called “ladies.”

 Before that, her book, Sex Testing: Gender Policing in Women’s Sports, won two prestigious awards — a “Choice Academic Title” listing by the American Library Association and Outstanding Book Award from the North American Society for the Sociology of Sport.

 She also will speak about the topic of sex testing harming female athletes on Wednesday, March 14, at 7 p.m. in Memorial Ballroom.
 Her lecture is part of the Westover Honors Program 30th anniversary celebration.